 My hope is that our community will discuss and further extend the ideas about respect and inclusion into concrete actions within our teams, our departments and programs, our research groups, and our classrooms.

 This new explication of expectations and guidelines for behavior was many months in discussion and planning.
 The Earth Sciences Council, a Stanford Earth dean's advisory group, set up a working group composed of students, postdocs, staff and faculty who, after much thoughtful discussion and research, created our 2020 Policy.
 In addition, many local voices in our school have called for such a policy and contributed ideas.
-The working group also recommended a permanent Respectful Community Committee, which we now have.
+The working group also recommended a permanent Respectful Community Committee, which in 2021 was replaced by the Stanford Earth DEI Councils.

 We will always see this Policy as a living document and we welcome your input.
-The Respectful Community Committee will regularly review feedback, consider changes to the Policy and to our evolving programs that support a respectful and inclusive community at Stanford Earth.
+The Stanford Earth DEI Councils will regularly review feedback, consider changes to the Policy and to our evolving programs that support a respectful and inclusive community at Stanford Earth.

 Concurrent with this articulation of expected cultural norms, we have just developed a new $2.4 million Postdoctoral Fellowship Program that is intended to encourage more underrepresented postdoc candidates to engage in Earth and environmental sciences.
 We are currently reimagining our Diversity, Equity and Inclusion efforts.
 And we have updated our Respectful Workplace workshop training content.